 If an expelled student enrolls in another school district, Pasadena ISD will provide to the district in which the student enrolls, at the same time other records of the student are provided, a copy of the expulsion order and the referral to the authorized officer of the juvenile court.
-If Pasadena ISD receives a request to enroll from a student who has been expelled from another school district, the District may continue the expulsion under the terms of the order, may place the student in the DAEP for the period specified by the expulsion order, or may allow the student to attend regular classes without completing the period of expulsion.
+If Pasadena ISD receives a request to enroll from a student who has been expelled from another school district, the District shall decide on a case-by-case basis the placement of a student who is subject to an expulsion order from another district or an open-enrollment charter school upon enrollment in the district.